UMM-CSci-4553-S25/registry/README.md

 > cargo add <package-name>
 > ```
 >
 > To discover new crates, you can browse [crates.io's website](https://crates.io).
-As an alternative, the [lib.rs](https://lib.rs) website also provies a more opinionated interface for the same crates and has a ranking and collections of commonly used crates in their respective categories, so you might want to take a look at that as well.
+As an alternative, the [lib.rs](https://lib.rs) website also provides a more opinionated interface for the same crates and has a ranking and collections of commonly used crates in their respective categories, so you might want to take a look at that as well.
 >
 > This will work as long as you have not re-configured your default registry.
 If you know how to do that and you have, this tutorial probably isn't meant for you :)